As a traveler

 With over 500 hours of trainings, I am a 300 hour Certified Yoga teacher in Ashtanga/Vinyasa and Yin Yoga (through Yoga Alliance registered yoga schools, Sampoorna Yoga in Goa, India and the School of Sacred Arts based in Bali).

-My meditation experience includes two 10-day silent Vipassana meditation intensives under the guidance of Goenka (India, USA), a 10 day Tibetan Buddhist meditation in Dharamasala, India, I have completed Theravada Buddhist Meditation Intensives at the International Meditation Center in Bodgaya, India and Wat Umong Meditation Center in Chiang Mai, Thailand.
-In the past year I have attended a Vipassana Intensive in Kintimani, Bali, Indonesia and a Bali Usada week-long silent meditation in Ubud, Bali, Indonesia.
+My meditation experiences include two 10-day silent Vipassana meditation intensives under the guidance of Goenka (India, USA) and a 10 day Tibetan Buddhist meditation in Dharamasala, India.
+I have completed Theravada Buddhist Meditation Intensives at the International Meditation Center in Bodgaya, India and Wat Umong Meditation Center in Chiang Mai, Thailand.
+Most recently, I attended a Vipassana Intensive in Kintimani, Bali, Indonesia and a Bali Usada week-long silent meditation in Ubud, Bali, Indonesia.

-After nearly 20 years of study, I founded Santosha Society, a community gathering place to share knowledge and experience.
+After nearly 20 years of study, I founded Santosha Society as a community gathering place to share all of our knowledge and experience together.

 “Practice, practice, practice and then teach” ~ the words passed from Pattabhi Jois to Nancy Gilgoff to me.

-So this is what I am doing.
-I organize boutique yoga trips around the world sharing the tools that enrich my life ~ surfing, yoga, meditation, eating well, friendship and travel.
+That is why I feel confident to organize these boutique yoga trips around the world sharing the tools that enrich my life.